AndyEverything/openproject-mcp-server/README.md

 - **No projects found**: Ensure your API user has project view permissions
 - **SSL errors**: May occur with self-signed certificates or proxy SSL interception
 - **Timeout errors**: Increase timeout or check network connectivity
+- **Status filter errors**: The `list_meetings` tool uses post-processing for status filtering to avoid OpenProject API validation issues
+- **Assignee permission errors**: Meeting creation automatically falls back to unassigned if the specified user cannot be assigned

 ## Security Considerations